Name: My Millionaire Mentor by, well I don’t know…but it doesn’t matter and I’ll explain why.

 My Millionaire Mentor in a nutshell:

 Many times already I have exposed a program known as MTTB.
-It is a (in my opinion) a pyramid scheme whose promoters (affiliates) have recently gone through some really shady approaches to keep promoting it.
+It is a (in my opinion) a pyramid scheme whose promoters (affiliates) have recently gone through some really shady approaches to keep promoting it, one of which is done within My Millionaire Mentor in my opinion.

 Here’s what they do: They set up a website and a fake program name that promises riches.
 Then they just have you pay whatever they’re charging (in this case $97) to access MTTB through them.